cestella/cestella.github.io/_posts/2014-04-08-unix-command-analysis.markdown

 Once we have these two rankings, we can eyeball the rankings and see how they differ and see if anything pops out.

-Resilient Distributed Datasets: An Aside
+Resilient Distributed Datasets: Our Workhorse
 ---
 I want to briefly discuss a bit of technology that we will be using heavily in the ensuing analysis, the Resilient Distributed Dataset (aka